Azure/typespec-azure/docs/howtos/tsp-client/tsp_client.md

 ### update

-Sync and generate client libraries from a TypeSpec project.
 The `update` command will look for a [tsp-location.yaml](#tsp-locationyaml) file in your current directory to sync a TypeSpec project and generate a client library.
+The update flow calls the `sync` and `generate` commands internally, so if you need to separate these steps, use the `sync` and `generate` commands separately instead.

 Example: